contentful/contentful-management.rb/README.md

 my_entry.published?
 ```

 > Entries created with *empty fields*, will not return those fields in the response.
-Therefore, Entries that don't have Cache enabled, will need to
+Therefore, entries that don't have cache enabled, will need to
-> make an extra request to fetch the Content Type and fill the missing fields.
+> make an extra request to fetch the content type and fill the missing fields.
-> To allow for Content Type Caching:
+> To allow for content type caching:
->   * Enable [Content Type Cache](#content-type-cache) at Client Instantiation time
+>   * Enable [content type cache](#content-type-cache) at client instantiation time
->   * Query Entries through `space.entries.find` instead of `Entry.find(space_id, entry_id)`
+>   * Query entries through `space.entries.find` instead of `Entry.find(space_id, entry_id)`

 ### Content Types